shafiswapnil/cf_handle_tracker/README.md

 - **Invalid Handles**: If a handle is invalid, the validate_handles.py script will detect it and not add it to the list.
 - **Missing Dependencies**: Make sure to install all dependencies listed in requirements.txt.
 - **API Authentication**: If you're experiencing issues with API rate limits or need access to more features, make sure to set up your API key and secret in the `.env` file.
 The application will work without authentication for basic operations, but authenticated requests are more reliable.
+- **Large Number of Handles**: If you're tracking a large number of handles (more than 100), the application will process them in smaller chunks to avoid URL length limitations.
+This might make the process slower, but more reliable.
+If you're still experiencing issues, you can further reduce the `chunk_size` variable in the code.

 ## License